Degree Fields

 Employment

-Construction, with 7.0 million wage and salary jobs and 1.9 million self-employed and unpaid family workers in 2004, was one of the Nation's largest industries.
-Almost 2 out of 3 wage and salary jobs in construction were with specialty trade contractors; primarily plumbing, heating, and air conditioning; electrical; and masonry contractors.
-Around 1 out of 4 jobs were with building contractors, mostly in residential and nonresidential construction.
-The rest were with heavy and civil engineering construction contractors.
+Construction, with 7.2 million wage and salary jobs and 1.8 million self-employed and unpaid family workers, is one of the nation's largest industries.
+About 64 percent of wage and salary jobs in construction were in the specialty trade contractors sector, primarily plumbing, heating, and air-conditioning; electrical; and masonry.
+Around 23 percent of jobs were in residential and nonresidential building construction.
+The rest were in heavy and civil engineering construction.

 Employment in this industry is distributed geographically in much the same way as the Nation's population.

-There were about 818,000 construction establishments in the United States in 2004: 247,000 were building construction contractors; 57,000 were heavy and civil engineering construction or highway contractors; and 514,000 were specialty trade contractors.
-Most of these establishments tend to be small, the majority employing fewer than 5 workers.
-About 1 out of 9 workers are employed by small contractors.
+There were about 884,300 construction establishments in the United States in 2008: 269,700 were building construction contractors; 57,600 were heavy and civil engineering construction or highway contractors; and 557,000 were specialty trade contractors.
+Most of these establishments tend to be small; 68 percent employed fewer than 5 workers.
+About 12 percent of workers are employed by these very small contractors.

 Working Environment